 This does limit you to storing reds with a thermoelectric unit, so this should be considered.

 As previously mentioned, the newer versions of the compressor wine coolers, especially premium models have energy saving features such as thicker insulation and bespoke triple glazed doors to ensure the regulation of the temperature and humidity is as good as possible.
 This then coincides with the fact the compressor/fan system does not need to work as much because of these features.

-If you’ll be using your wine cooler primarily for long term aging or preservation, then you’ll want to keep your temperature at right around 12-14°C, this can be achieved with aging wine cabinets.
+If you’ll be using your wine cooler primarily for long term ageing or preservation, then you’ll want to keep your temperature at right around 12-14°C, this can be achieved with ageing wine cabinets.